-- Committee shall act as a quasi-judicial body allowing the animal's owner or caretaker an opportunity to present evidence as to why the animal should not be declared dangerous. - (b) After the hearing, the owner or caretaker shall be notified in writing of the Committee's determination.
+(c) After the hearing, the owner or caretaker shall be notified in writing of the Committee's determination.
 If the Committee upholds the determination that the animal is dangerous, the owner or caretaker shall comply with the requirements of subsection (7)(B)(3) below.
-If the owner or caretaker further contests the determination, he or she may, within five (5) days of receiving the Committee's decision, seek review of the decision by the Circuit Court. - (c) Upon an animal being declared dangerous, the owner or caretaker shall immediately comply with leashing, muzzling and confinement requirements of subsection (7)(B)(3), below, with all other requirements in that section being satisfied within thirty (30) days of the dangerous declaration or reaffirmation thereof, or within such time as established by the Committee. - (3) Harboring dangerous animals. - (a) Dangerous animals regulated. - I .
-No person may own, possess, harbor or keep a dangerous animal within the City, except keeping it under the restrictions as set forth in this section. - 2.
+If the owner or caretaker further contests the determination, he or she may, within five (5) days of receiving the Committee's decision, seek review of the decision by the Circuit Court.

+(d) Upon an animal being declared dangerous, the owner or caretaker shall immediately comply with leashing, muzzling and confinement requirements of subsection (7)(B)(3) below, with all other requirements in that section being satisfied withing thirty (30) days of the dangerous declaration or reaffirmation thereof, or within such time as established by the Committee.

+(3) Harboring dangerous animals.

+(a) Dangerous animals regulated.

+- 1. No person may own, possess, harbor or keep a dangerous animal within the City, except keeping it under the restrictions as set forth in this section. - 2.
 Any animal declared to be a dangerous animal shall be humanely destroyed or placed under restrictions as set forth in this section. - 3.
-The issuance of a citation for a violation of this section need not be predicated on a determination that an animal is a dangerous animal. - (b) Registration.
-The owner of any animal declared dangerous shall register it with the Police Department 'upon disposition, and annually thereafter on or before April I of each year, by providing a current color photograph of the animal and payment of a seventy-five dollar (\$75.00) registration fee. - (c) The dangerous animal while off the property where kept, shall be muzzled and leashed at all times.
+The issuance of a citation for a violation of this section need not be predicated on a determination that an animal is a dangerous animal.

+(b) Registration.
+The owner of any animal declared dangerous shall register it with the Police Department upon disposition, and annually thereafter on or before April 1 of each year, by providing a current color photograph of the animal and payment of a seventy-five (\$75.00) registration fee.

+(c) The dangerous animal while off the property where kept, shall be muzzled and leashed at all times.
 The muzzle must be made in a manner that will not cause injury to the animal but that will prevent it from biting any person or animal.
 The leash shall be attached to a secure collar that is of sufficient strength to restrain the animal.
-The leash shall be no longer than four (4) feet in length total and must be secured by and under the direct control and supervision of a competent adult. - (d) When outside the home but still on the property of the owner or caretaker, the dangerous animal must be supervised by a competent adult and physically restrained at all times to prevent the animal from leaving the property.
+The leash shall be no longer than four (4) feet in length total and must be secured by and under the direct control and supervision of a competent adult. (d) When outside the home but still on the property of the owner or caretaker, the dangerous animal must be supervised by a competent adult and physically restrained at all times to prevent the animal from leaving the property.
 If the Committee determines that the animal may be kept in a secure kennel or pen, hereinafter referred to as "structure", and not under the direct supervision of an adult, the Department may require that the structure be constructed under some or all of the following guidelines: